 Fellow wins Costa Book of the Year

-We are delighted to announce that Professor Bart van Es, our Fellow in English, has won the 2018 Costa Book of the Year award for his memoir The Cut Out Girl.
+We are delighted to announce that Professor Bart van Es, one of our Fellows in English, has won the 2018 Costa Book of the Year award for his memoir The Cut Out Girl.

 The Cut Out Girl tells the harrowing true story of Lien, a Jewish girl who was sheltered by Bart’s grandparents in the Netherlands during the Second World War, braided together with the present-day account of Bart’s efforts to piece her story together.
 Lien herself attended the awards ceremony with Bart, joining him on stage for his acceptance speech.

-The Costa Book Awards are a set of annual book prizes open to writers based in the UK and Ireland, established in 1971.
-Previous winners include Seamus Heaney, Philip Pullman and J.K Rowling, as well as Catz alumna Katherine Rundell (2005, English Language & Literature), one of Bart’s former students!
-With the overarching Book of the Year award, Professor van Es follows previous winner Helen Dunmore, who was posthumously honoured in 2018 for her final poetry collection In The Wave.
+The Costa Book Awards, established in 1971, are a set of annual book prizes open to writers based in the UK and Ireland.
+Previous winners include Seamus Heaney, Philip Pullman and J.K.
+Rowling, as well as Catz alumna Katherine Rundell (2005, English Language and Literature), one of Bart’s former students!
+With the overarching Book of the Year Award, Professor van Es follows previous winner Helen Dunmore, who was posthumously honoured in 2018 for her final poetry collection In The Wave.